CloudNativeSDWAN/cnwan-operator/docs/etcd/interact.md

 etcdctl watch /service-registry/ --prefix
 ```

 Now, leave that window there and switch to the previous one again.
-You just realized that the *training* service cointains video training session: `standard` is probably not a good *traffic profile* choice there.
+You just realized that the *training* service contains video training session: `standard` is probably not a good *traffic profile* choice there.
 Let's change it to `video`:

 ```bash
 cat << EOF | etcdctl put /service-registry/namespaces/production/services/training